schumbar/CMPE297_final_project/README.md

 This project analyzes a YouTube video and provides a summarized version of the content.
 Simply input the YouTube URL, and the OpenAI and Perplexity agents handle the rest.

+## Deliverables

+All deliverables for this project are located in the `deliverables` folder.
+Please see below for the list of deliverables:

+1. `CMPE297_BayAreaRockers_FinalProject_Report.pdf`: The PDF file for the final report for the project.
+2. `CMPE297_BayAreaRockers_FinalProject_SlideDeck.pdf`: The PDF file for the slide deck for the project.
+3. [Slide Deck and Demo Videoo](https://www.youtube.com): A video showcasing the slide deck and demo of the application.

 ## Setup

 Before running the application, add your API keys in a `.env` file (Note: there are no quotes around the keys).